 Project Description

 Project work 2023: In spring 2023, we continued to focus on the Grasshopper Sparrow and expanded the scope of the project to include Bobolink and Eastern Meadowlark.
 In late May and early June, we surveyed 550 acres of grassland habitat across 13 farms in Grey and Wellington Counties to estimate the distribution and abundance of grassland birds at risk on each farm.
-For the remainder of the field season, we monitored nesting Grasshopper Sparrows, Bobolinks, and Eastern Meadowlarks in target fields on 9 farms (1 of which was also a study site in 2022).
-On 8 of the 9 farms, farmers were able to implement conservation actions to reduce negative impacts of agricultural activities on nesting grassland birds, increasing the chances of successful nesting.
-Overall, we monitored 79 grassland bird territories and 114 nesting attempts across 288 acres of agricultural grassland.
+For the remainder of the field season, we monitored nesting Grasshopper Sparrows, Bobolinks, and Eastern Meadowlarks in target fields on 9 farms.
+On 8 of the 9 farms, farmers implemented stewardship to reduce negative impacts of agricultural activities on nesting grassland birds, increasing the chances of successful nesting.
+Overall, we monitored 79 grassland bird territories and 114 nesting attempts across 298 acres of agricultural grassland.
 We also collected vegetation data at all 28 monitored Grasshopper Sparrow nests.

-Conservation implications: On each of the 16 farms where we conducted intensive grassland bird monitoring (1 farm was monitored in both years), we provided farmers with information on territory and nest locations, nesting status, and guidance regarding conservation actions they could implement to increase nest success over the course of the nesting season.
-Conservation actions implemented on farms included delayed haying and grazing, excluding livestock from or mowing around areas with active nests, and modifying grazing rotations to minimize disturbance to nesting birds.
+Conservation implications: On each of the 25 farms where we conducted intensive grassland bird monitoring from 2022 to 2024 (1 farm was monitored in 2 years), we provided farmers with information about territory and nest locations, nesting status, and guidance on stewardship actions they could implement to increase nest success throughout the breeding season.
+Stewardship actions implemented on farms included delayed haying and grazing, excluding livestock from or mowing around areas with active nests, and modifying grazing rotations to minimize disturbance to nesting birds.
 In the fall, we disseminated individualized reports to farmers that summarized the impact of stewardship actions and included site-specific recommendations to provide long-term conservation benefits to Grasshopper Sparrows, Bobolinks, and Eastern Meadowlarks.
-The information shared during the field season and in individualized reports provides farmers with practical guidance that can be used to make future management decisions for target areas to minimize impacts on Grasshopper Sparrows (and other grassland birds), thereby increasing opportunities for these birds to successfully raise young.
+The information shared during the field season and in reports provides farmers with practical guidance that can be used to make future management decisions to minimize negative impacts on these species at risk, thereby increasing opportunities for these birds to successfully raise young.

 Project Details

 Funding: Support for this project was provided by Environment and Climate Change Canada, the Ministry of the Environment, Conservation and Parks, The McLean Foundation, Hodgson Family Foundation, K.M.
-Hunter Charitable Foundation, S. M. Blair Family Foundation, Jackman Foundation, Colleges and Institutes Canada, ECO Canada, Canada Summer Jobs, and individual donors.
+Hunter Charitable Foundation, Gordon & Patricia Gray Animal Welfare Foundation, Willow & Grace Foundation, Emerald Foundation, S. M. Blair Family Foundation, Jackman Foundation, Colleges and Institutes Canada, ECO Canada, Canada Summer Jobs, and individual donors.

 This project was undertaken with the financial support of the Government of Canada.